dotse/tls-fed-auth/README.md

-# Federated SCIM Authentication
+# Federated TLS Authentication

-This repository contains work-in-progress for describing a mechanism how to perform federate authentication for SCIM.
+This repository contains work-in-progress for describing a mechanism how to perform federate authentication for TLS.

 ## Requirements